- The first of three one-off custom speedsters built for Edsel Ford

 Purists cry out in despair when custom cars are made from desirable models, but in this case the builder told me he had found four Cord Westchester bodies in a Texas wrecking yard and used “the worst of the four”

 This all-steel, all-real 1937 Cord Westchester 812 started life as a four-door sedan but has now been transformed into one of the best looking street rods ever made.
-Hemmings Read More
+Hemmings described it as the Read More

 The ringmen worked this sale hard, and at its dramatic conclusion the owners were high-fiving as though they’d just won the lottery